-Sore throat is a common symptom characterized by inflammation, irritation and difficulty swallowing or speaking that can be relieved with the use of medication for sore throat such as Nimesulide.
+Sore throat is a common symptom characterized by inflammation, irritation and difficulty swallowing or speaking that can be relieved with the use of painkillers and anti-inflammatory drugs.

 This type of pain may be transient and be accompanied by an influenza, or it may be persistent, especially in people suffering from tonsillitis.

 The images below show the difference between a healthy throat and a sore throat.
 When besides your throat being red there are other symptoms present such as thrush, swelling or very large tonsils or even dots of pus as well as a red throat, it is recommended you go to a doctor for him to indicate the most appropriate treatment, which can be done with anti-inflammatory drugs and antibiotics.

 Remedies for a sore throat

-Some examples of sore throat medication are Ibuprofen, Amoxicillin, and Nimesulide, which may be prescribed by your doctor to fight sore throat and fever.
+Some examples of sore throat medication are Ibuprofen, Amoxicillin, and Nimesulide, which may be prescribed by your doctor to fight sore throat and fever that may emerge.

 These medications can sometimes be bought without a prescription, but self-medication is discouraged because it can be harmful to your health.
 In addition, taking the wrong medication can aggravate the infection, worsening the symptoms.
 You should be aware that every medication has side effects and therefore should only be used with the knowledge of a doctor.

 What to take if you have a sore throat